RIKEN-RCCS/lens3/README.md

 pool.
 This service, called "Lenticularis-Reg", is integrated as a thread to Lenticularis-Mux.

-Lens3 uses S3-Baby-server as a backend S3 server.
-Baby-server is a small subset server for S3 designed to share files in usual filesystems.
+Lens3 uses S3 Baby-server as a backend S3 server.
+Baby-server is a small subset server for AWS-S3 designed to share files in usual filesystems.
 It is available in github.com:
 [https://github.com/RIKEN-RCCS/s3-baby-server]([https://github.com/RIKEN-RCCS/s3-baby-server).